-The Advanced Implant Dental Laboratory Technology (AIDLT) course is designed to train the student in the fabrication of dental implants utilizing the most advanced technologies.
-Students will be exposed to treatment planning software and navigate through digital workflows that offers the best advanced restoration solutions with greater accuracy and efficiency.
-The course includes implant placement planning and surgical guide fabrication and will culminate in the completion of an implant-supported fixed dental prosthesis.
+The Advanced Implant Dental Laboratory Technology course is designed to train the student in the fabrication of complex implants utilizing digital dental technology.
+Students will be exposed to advanced treatment planning software and navigate through a digital workflow that offers the best advanced restoration solutions with greater accuracy and efficiency.
+This course will begin with implant placement planning, including surgical appliance fabrication, and will culminate in the completion of an implant-supported fixed dental prosthesis.

-USAF graduates from this course receive 3 semester hours from the Community College of the Air Force (CCAF).
+Graduates from this course receive college credits from the Community College of the Air Force